wp-plugins/bepro-listings/readme.txt

 = Can I make Money With this Plugin? =

-Yes, you can charge users per category, or charge a flat rate.
+Yes, you can charge users per category, or create unlimited payment packages.
 You must use our FREE BePro Cart plugin for this feature.
 Download it from our website.
 Alternatively, you can use one of our paid membership addons to limit features by membership level.

-= How do i setup notification emails? =
+= How do I setup notification emails? =

-You will need the plugin BePro Email which is FREE.
+You will need the BePro Email plugin which is FREE.
 If its intstalled, BePro Listings will load notification emails into BePro Email.
 You can then add new notifcations or edit the ones created by BePro Listings

 = Does this work with posts and pages? =